Lamer87/Space_Engineers_DLC_unlocker/README.md

     Now if you want, you can copy the folder of this modified mod in:
     "C:\Users\ YOUR ACCOUNT NAME \AppData\Roaming\SpaceEngineers\Mods"
     then rename it (whatever you want), enter the ingame mods list and find it with a HOME icon on the left.
-    With this trick, the mod with the HOME icon does not get touched from updates.
+    In this case, the mod with the HOME icon does not get touched from updates.
      </p></details>

 [<img src="https://i.ibb.co/h7hwpbn/Empty-png.png" width="1"/>](https://github.com/Lamer87/Space_Engineers_DLC_unlocker#space-engineers-dlc-unlocker)